saurav-samantray/apicurito-editor-vscode/README.md

 # Build (Debug)

-Open the project directory in the terminal. and run `yarn install` and then `yarn compile`.
+Open the project directory in the terminal. and run `npm install` and then `npm run compile`.

 Open the project directory in the VS Code, and press `F5`.